-From vacuuming and laundry to scrubbing the bathroom and washing the dishes, the average American spends more than 23 hours per month cleaning.
-Despite the fact that many people devote the equivalent of almost one day per month to washing and scrubbing, you may be skipping some of the germiest spots in the house — and that can be an invitation for bacteria to take over.
+From vacuuming and laundry to scrubbing the bathroom and washing the dishes, the average American spends a lot of time cleaning – more than 23 hours per month, according to one survey.
+Despite the fact that many people devote so much time to washing and scrubbing, you may be skipping some of the germiest spots in the house — and that can be an invitation for bacteria to take over.

 These 10 cleaning tasks each can be tackled in under 10 minutes and will leave your home cleaner than ever.